I Don't Know Who You Are: Plot

 Over the course of one weekend, a gay working class musician named Benjamin must urgently scrape together $1,000 to pay for post-exposure prophylaxis (PEP) to protect himself from HIV after he is sexually assaulted by a stranger.

 Cast

 Health care workers depicted in the film are portrayed by real medical professionals involved in HIV treatment and advocacy.

 Production

+Houston Bone and Mark Clennon at the 2023 Toronto International Film Festival.
+I Don't Know Who You Are was their second film collaboration.

 Benjamin is a reprisal of the same character Clennon previously played in Bone's 2020 short film Ghost.
 The screenplay is based in part on Bone's own experience having to navigate the health care system to attain PEP treatment after being sexually assaulted.

 The film was co-produced by Bone and Clennon, with Martine Brouillet and Victoria Long, while Clennon and Long also served as story editors for the screenplay.

 In an essay for CBC Arts, Bone described the process of making the film on a limited budget, particularly in having to shoot many of its scenes guerrilla-style without permits.